MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 ### Step 2: Enact access reviews

-Microsoft Entra access reviews are a Microsoft Entra ID Governance capability that help your organization keep the Enterprise more secure by managing its resource access lifecycle.
+Microsoft Entra access reviews are a Microsoft Entra ID Governance capability that help your organization keep the enterprise more secure by managing its resource access lifecycle.
 The other capabilities are entitlement management, Privileged Identity Management (PIM), lifecycle workflows, provisioning, and terms of use.

 1. Plan access reviews for access packages, groups, and applications
 1. Plan review of Microsoft Entra ID and Azure resource roles